golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 To obtain a set of unique genes from both runs, we will cluster the two resulting assemblies together.
 First, the two assembies will be combined into one file using the Unix command cat, which refers to concatanate.

 Since we have selected our reads according to the coding regions in the previous step, we will use vsearch to find redundancy between the assembled transcripts and create a single output known as a centroids file.
 The threshold for clustering in this example is set to 80% identity.
-In this step we will be working in the **Clustering** directory:
+In this step we will be working in the **Clustering/** directory:

 ```bash
 module load vsearch/2.4.3